-The UC-2000's default gate logic is factory set to internal Pull-Up (normally on) mode so that an open (disconnected) Gate input causes the laser to turn on.
+Warning serious personal injury The UC-2000's default gate logic is factory set to internal Pull-Up (normally on) mode so that an open (disconnected) Gate input causes the laser to turn on.
 This functionality allows the user to easily test and verify laser operation prior to integration.
 In an integrated system, you should configure the UC-2000's gate input logic to internal Pull-Down (normally off) mode.
 This prevents the beam from being enabled unless a high level (+3.5 V to +5.0 VDC) signal is applied to the Gate input connector.
-In the Pull- Down (normally off) mode an asserted logic low signal, short circuit to ground, or an open or disconnected Gate input locks the beam off.
+In the Pull-Down (normally off) mode an asserted logic low signal, short circuit to ground, or an open or disconnected Gate input locks the beam off.

-Many CO2 lasers operating in applications requiring short gating pulses at repetition rates below 500 Hz will exhibit some leading-edge overshoot regardless of the PWM frequency.
-This occurs because a cooler lasing medium (the CO2 gas) is more efficient than a hotter one.
+Many $CO_2$ lasers operating in applications requiring short gating pulses at repetition rates below 500 Hz will exhibit some leading edge overshoot regardless of the PWM frequency.
+This occurs because a cooler lasing medium (the $CO_2$ gas) is more efficient than a hotter one.
 This overshoot effect is more pronounced at lower gating frequencies since the gas has a longer time to cool down between Command signal pulses.
+SYNRAD f201 Operator's Manual Version 3.4

-Marking/engraving operation
+Controlling laser power Marking/engraving operation

-When the delay between the end of one PWM Command signal pulse and the beginning of the next PWM pulse exceeds 200 microseconds (less than or equal to 5 kHz), F201 laser's on-board tickle generator sends a tickle pulse to maintain plasma ionization in the tube.
-Because the on-board tickle generator cannot anticipate when the next PWM Command pulse will arrive; the tickle pulse (which typically lasts for 2-6 $\mu s$ depending on the laser) can effectively merge with a PWM signal that follows closely afterwards.
+When the delay between the end of one PWM Command signal pulse and the beginning of the next PWM pulse exceeds 200 microseconds (less than or equal to 5 kHz), Firestar's on-board tickle generator sends a tickle pulse to maintain plasma ionization in the tube.
+Because the on-board tickle generator can not anticipate when the next PWM Command pulse will arrive; the tickle pulse (which typically lasts for 2-6 μs depending on the laser) can effectively merge with a PWM signal that follows closely afterwards.
 When the PWM pulse that follows is short, causing the tickle pulse to become a significant fraction of the PWM pulse duration, then the tickle pulse effectively substantially increases the length of the PWM pulse it has merged with.
 For subtle marking applications on sensitive, low threshold materials this lengthened PWM pulse may affect mark quality.